danielfett/draft-dpop/main.md

 binding, neither mechanism can be used if an OAuth client is a Single Page Application (SPA) running in a web browser.
-Native applications installed and run on a user's device, which often have dedicated protected storage for cryptographic keys. are another example well positioned to benefit from DPoP-bound tokens to guard against misuse of tokens by a compromised or malicious resource.
+Native applications installed and run on a user's device, which often have dedicated protected storage for cryptographic keys are another example well positioned to benefit from DPoP-bound tokens to guard against misuse of tokens by a compromised or malicious resource.